fabiospampinato/store/README.md

 - ℹ️ Using a selector that retrieves only parts of the store will improve performance.
 - ℹ️ It's possible that the listener will be called even if the object returned by the selector, or the entire store, didn't actually change.
 - ℹ️ Calls to `listener`s are automatically coalesced and batched together for performance, so if you synchronously, i.e. within a single event loop tick, mutate a store multiple times and there's a listener listening for those changes that listener will only be called once.
+- ℹ️ Using a comparator can improve performance if your selector only selects a small part of a large object.
+  - ℹ️ The comparator is not called if the library is certain that the value returned by the selector did or didn't change.
+    - ℹ️ As a consequence of this the comparator is never called with primitive values.
+  - ℹ️ When using a comparator the selector should return a new object, not one that might get mutated, or the comparator will effectively get called with the same objects.

 #### `batch`